 The White Cliffs

-As for Dover’s other main draw, the famous White Cliffs, they really are a sight to behold.
+One of Dover’s main draws, the famous White Cliffs are an incredible sight to behold.
 Stretching for 8 miles (13km) along the Strait of Dover, the cliffs owe their striking appearance to a composition of chalk with flashes of black flint scattered throughout.
 The highest of the cliffs reaches a whopping 350 feet (110m).
-The cliffs are located where Great Britain is closest to continental Europe, so it’s said you can view the cliffs from France on a clear day.
+The cliffs are located where Great Britain is closest to continental Europe and it’s said that you can view them from France on a clear day.

 The cliffs are well known across many genres, most notably referenced in Shakespeare’s King Lear.
 They’ve made appearances in numerous poems, novels, songs, and even a sea shanty.

-We took a bus from the port to downtown Dover, and from there it was relatively easy finding our way to Dover Castle.
-Atop a giant hill, it cannot be missed.
-It’s an 11th century castle, which was once dubbed “The Key to England” due to its strategic location right next to the English Channel (fun fact: it’s routinely named the largest castle in England, although supporters of Windsor Castle disagree).
-King Henry II began construction in the 1180’s and it has seen action from numerous wars and battles throughout history.
+Atop a giant hill, Dover Castle cannot be missed.
+An 10th century castle, it was once dubbed “The Key to England” due to its strategic location next to the English Channel.
+King Henry II began construction in the 1180’s and it has seen action from numerous wars and battles throughout history ever since.
 These include the First Barons’ War (1216), the English Civil War (1642), the Napoleonic Wars (1803), the War of 1812, and finally, WWII.
-It was a HUGE stronghold for England during WWII because of the secret tunnels located inside the ground, underneath the castle.
-They were greatly damaged during WWII but were restored afterwards.
+It was a massive stronghold for England during WWII because of the secret tunnels located underneath the castle.
+These tunnels were greatly damaged during WWII but have since been restored.

 There is much to see and do at Dover Castle, including exploring the Great Tower and the “Court of Henry II”; visiting the WWI Fire Command Post, where you can learn how the castle was designated as a military fortress/headquarters during the 1st World War; roam the castle grounds, check out the castle’s “curtain wall” and hidden galleries and passageways; explore the castle’s defense weaponry, including a “medieval trebuchet to a Napoleonic cannon and 2nd World War guns” (a trebuchet is similar to a catapult and used for “hurling heavy stones to smash castle and city walls”); admire “breathtaking costal views”, because as mentioned above, you can see the English Channel and France on clear days; meet “characters from history” on weekends until September 25th, who recreate castle livin’; visit the secret wartime tunnels and the Bunker Escape Room; explore the ancient medieval tunnels (different than the wartime tunnels and routinely closed due to conservation efforts – they are currently closed); and last, dine at The Great Tower Café, Naafi Restaurant, Secret Wartime Tunnels Tearoom, or the Ice Cream Parlor (all of these eateries have their own differing hours of operation, so best to check the website!).